Ambrotype

 Many ambrotypes were made by unknown photographers, such as this American example of a Union soldier (Sgt.
 Samuel Smith, 119th USCT) with his family, c.
 1863–65.
 Because of their fragility, ambrotypes were usually kept in folding cases like those used for daguerreotypes.
 This example is framed for display.

 The ambrotype, also known as a collodion positive in the United Kingdom, is a positive photograph on glass made by a variant of the wet plate collodion process.
 As a cheaper alternative to the French daguerreotype, ambrotypes came to replace them.
 Like a print on paper, it is viewed by reflected light.
-Like the daguerreotype or the prints produced by a Polaroid camera, each is a unique original that could only be duplicated by using a camera to copy it.
+Like the daguerreotype or the prints produced by a Polaroid camera, each is a unique original that could be duplicated only by using a camera to copy it.

 The ambrotype was introduced in the 1850s.
 During the 1860s it was superseded by the tintype, a similar photograph on thin black-lacquered iron, hard to distinguish from an ambrotype if under glass.

 The term ambrotype comes from ἄμβροτος ambrotos, "immortal", and τύπος typos, "impression".